Teachers College Reading and Writing Project: Curriculum and research

 According to the New York Times, TCRWP and Lucy Calkins have been "architects" of New York City's balanced literacy program in schools.
 New York Magazine referred to Calkins as "looked upon nationally as a godmother of whole-language learning."
 Balanced Literacy took off under Mayor Michael Bloomberg who mandated the approach in 2003, and turned to Lucy Calkins as an early advocate of the approach, which factored into the "Reading Wars" nationally in the debate between phonics vs. whole-language instruction.
-The Units of Study have been adopted and implemented by some of the lowest-performing schools in the city, "Renewal Schools," through an initiative by Chancellor Carmen Farina to help schools meet Common Core standards.
 In New York City schools that work closely with TCRWP, 20% more students performed at or above standards on the state's English Language Arts test in 2016.
 At least 10,000 New York City teachers have attended Project workshops and TCRWP holds millions of dollars in city contracts.

 The TCRWP has published Units of Study in Writing for Grades K-8, Units of Study in Reading for Grades K-8, and Units of Study in Phonics for Grades K-1.
 The Units of Study curriculum guide books and "workshop" model centers on independent student work in combination with teacher modeling and one-on-one and small-group guidance.

 The Project has also published a Classroom Library Series through Heinemann, which includes books for grades K-8 from more than 50 different publishers.
 These books are designed for students who read both on grade level and below, and each library contains between 450 and 700 titles spanning from fiction and nonfiction genres such as classics, sports, science, mystery, fantasy, biography, and history, and features a strong social justice component.